Last Updated on June 23, 2020 by Christine Kaaloa

 From proudly historical to dilapidated, devoutly traditional to contemporary, the city’s changing urban faces can appear confused as to the direction it leans.
 That doesn’t matter.
 Your heart will still invite warm smiles for this unique city.

-7 ways to see in Bangkok
+7 Best Things to Do in Bangkok

-1) Experience the urban adventure of Bangkok’s transportation
+1. Experience the range of Bangkok transportation

 On a recent trip, I rode side-saddle on the back of a motorbike taxi.
 You’ll see Thai women ride to work like this, while applying their makeup, but as a first-time novice, the simple task of balancing butt cheeks didn’t come naturally to me.
 Nevertheless, skirting around Bangkok via its myriad of rides can turn out to be a fun adventure for any tourist.